Solitai7e/thpuppetplay2/INSTALL.md

     ```
 	and wait patiently for the compilation.
 This will take quite some time on a clean build.
 You can build slightly faster by doing `make -j$(nproc)` but YMMV.
 If you modify any graphics or sound you will have to delete the processed/compressed files manually or do `make clean` to do that for you.

-8. Optionally, get [Github Desktop](https://desktop.github.com/) to faciliate easy pulling of updates and pushing of changes, as well as having a visual aid for changes and un-doing steps.
+P.S.
+Optionally, get [Github Desktop](https://desktop.github.com/) to faciliate easy pulling of updates and pushing of changes, as well as having a visual aid for changes and un-doing steps.